1917 Wellington mayoral election

-The 1917 Wellington City mayoral election was part of the New Zealand local elections held that same year.
+The 1917 Wellington mayoral election was part of the New Zealand local elections held that same year.
 In 1917, elections were held for the Mayor of Wellington plus other local government positions including fifteen city councillors, also elected biannually.
 The polling was conducted using the standard first-past-the-post electoral method.

 Background

 John Luke, the incumbent Mayor sought re-election and retained office unopposed with no other candidates emerging.
 The current Labour Party contested its first election since unification the previous year.
 It put forward a small ticket that was still large enough to win a majority, however just as in 1915 no Labour candidates were successful.